SpaceGameTeam/FarOut/README.md

 ## Operation Demo

-We've compiled a short video to give you an overview of the project so far, find that [here](youtube.com).
+We've compiled a short video to give you an overview of the project so far, find that [here] (https://www.youtube.com/watch?v=uCaFi-yU7Ro).

 ## Project Roadmap